Are you looking for more simplicity in life? Here are 20 of my favourite minimalist living tips that will help you get started.

 What are you trying to achieve by simplifying your life?

 I know you want a decluttered home but take it a step further.
 What does clutter-free living represent?
-What is your motivation for simplifying?
+And what is your motivation for simplifying?

 - Is it more time with your family?